-Military families like mine face some unique situations when it comes to safe travel with children.
+Military families face some unique situations when it comes to safe travel with children.
 What should we do with our cars and car seats when we have to move as part of a PCS (Permanent Change of Station)?
 What happens if we move overseas?
 What about traveling?
-Several of the Car Seats for the Littles team members are military spouses, so we understand the problems and issues that can come up during the years we spend moving around and traveling.
-Since our first child was born in 2007, our family has lived in Hawaii, Europe, on the East coast, and now in the Southwest.
+Several members of our team are military spouses, so we understand the problems and issues that can come up during the years we spend moving around and traveling.
+Many families find themselves living in a new place every couple of years.
 That’s a lot of moving, especially by plane.
-Now we have four children, and over the years have ended up facing most of the common military related travel issues.

 If you’re new to the military lifestyle, or don’t have a family member in the military, a lot of the terms and acronyms I’m going to use will sound like gibberish.
 Here’s a quick rundown of those words and their meanings:

 - Dependant – the family members (spouse, children, etc.)

 - ETS – Expiration of Time and Service – when a military member retires or leaves active duty service.

 - OCONUS – Outside of the Continental United States — refers to locations like Hawaii and Alaska, but also Europe, Asia, and anywhere else that is not a part of the continental United States.